Unsafe, Toxic & Poisonous Plants

 Peach (Prunus persica) See note above.

-Peony This plant contains the toxin, paeonol, which is concentrated in the bark.
+Peony This plant contains the toxin, paeonol.
 When ingested in large amounts, it can cause gastrointestinal distress (e.g., vomiting, diarrhea, etc.).
 I would avoid all parts of the plant to be on the safe side.

 Perilla I put Perilla in the definite NO box.
 It is well know to be toxic to livestock causing respiratory distress, lung inflammation, ultimately pneumonia and death.
 There is no treatment for Perilla poisoning.